kalfasyan/plakakia/README.md

  ⬜️ Add less strict (flexible) duplicate removal methods to avoid missing bounding boxes.
  ⬜️ Consider bounding boxes in tiles if they *partially* belong to one.
  ⬜️ Support reading annotations from a dataframe/csv file.
- ⬜️ Make tiles with multidimensional data (e.g. hdf5 hyperspectral images).
+ ⬜️ Make tiles with multidimensional data offline with config file (e.g. hdf5 hyperspectral images).
+ ⬜️ Add support for segmentation tasks (tile both input images and masks).

+# Want to contribute?
+If you want to contribute to this project, please check the [CONTRIBUTING.md](CONTRIBUTING.md) file.